LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:

-Elasticsearch returns a 200 response and retrieves documents whose d fall in the range provided in the request.
+Elasticsearch returns a 200-success status and retrieves documents whose date field value falls within the range provided in the request.

 ![image](https://user-images.githubusercontent.com/60980933/125383839-4a1be700-e355-11eb-9f54-27fce956f6a3.png)

-**Error 3: 400 json_parse_exception**
+**Error 7: 400 json_parse_exception**

+In [part 2](https://github.com/LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-), we learned about multi_match query.
+This query allows you to search for the same search terms in multiple fields at one time.

-Suppose you wanted to search for the phrase party planning in multiple fields as shown below:
+Suppose you wanted to search for the phrase party planning in fields headline and short_description as shown below:
 ```
 GET news_headlines/_search
 {